 9. London Dance Hall, London, Texas

 There’s not much to see or do in the backcountry town of London, Texas ( pop.
 180) except hang out at the London Dance Hall.
 Since it opened nearly a century ago, Saturday nights at London Hall have featured a number of Texas legends, like fiddler Johnny Gimble and Hank Thompson.
-Today, you’ll find undiscovered Texas country talent up on the stage.
+Today, you’ll find undiscovered Texas country talents on the stage.

 17430 N US Hwy 377, London, Texas